We have just come back from a lovely week long toddler friendly holiday in the New Forest.

 We also happened to luck in with the weather.
 It was an awesome sunny week to holiday in the UK and be outdoors.
 On Sunday we got up and had a walk around the village then went to Lymington on the coast.
 It was another hit for Miss Belle who shouted and signed ‘boats’ allllllll day.
 We just had a wander around, had an ice cream and went to a playground.
 It was a lovely spot and I’d definitely go back.

 On Monday we went to Portsmouth to the historic dockyard which has several old ships and the Mary Rose Museum.
 I am not a museum person.
 I hate standing around with an aching back all day trying to retain a load of information (which I always fail to do).
-I don’t particularly like History as a subject either – I did Geography for my GCSEs.
+And I don’t particularly like History as a subject either – I did Geography for my GCSEs.
 Anyway, we went on HMS Victory which Lord Nelson was captain of.
-It was interesting to have a look around an old war ship but you had to constantly duck so you didn’t hit your head, there were really steep steps which wasn’t ideal for carrying a small person, and generally it was a bit hard work with a walking-only-holding-your-hand toddler, but my husband and the inlaws enjoyed it, and actually so did Miss Belle.
+It was interesting to have a look around an old war ship but you had to constantly duck so you didn’t hit your head.
+There were really steep steps which wasn’t ideal for carrying a small person, and generally it was a bit hard work with a walking-only-holding-your-hand toddler, but my husband and the inlaws enjoyed it, and actually so did Miss Belle.

 We then went to the Mary Rose museum, and even I was blown away with that.
 How can you not be?
 A ship that sank over 400 years ago, brought back up to the surface and put together again after being half buried in the sea bed.
 Mental!
 It is definitely worth a visit whether you are interested in history or not.
 I almost found the whole excavation of it more interesting than the fact it was Henry VIII’s ship.
 We didn’t have time to do HMS Warrior or the submarine that is there but our ticket is valid for a year, so it’s another reason to go back.

-It was our third wedding anniversary whilst we were away and we had booked a table to go out for a meal.
+It was our third wedding anniversary whilst we were away.
+We had booked a table to go out for a meal.
 However, Miss Belle who is normally such a good sleeper, either really hated her room, her brightly coloured travel cot, or just knew we had plans, because she was a nightmare to put to bed every night.
 Some nights took an hour of us rocking her, patting her tummy, or just sitting by her cot.
 Only on the last night of the holiday did I manage to settle her and walk out of the room with her awake and not crying.
 I thought she was just unsettled because of the new surroundings but she even did this last night back at home.
-Maybe she was overtired.
+Maybe she was overtired?
 Who knows.
 I’m hoping she’ll settled down now we are home… Watch this space.

 Where else would you recommend holidaying at home?
 Leave your thoughts in the comment box, I’d love to know so I (I mean my husband) can investigate.